crate/crate/blackbox/docs/admin/ssl.rst

     Re-enter new password:

-Generate a Certificate Signing Request
+Generate a certificate signing request
 --------------------------------------

 To establish trust for this key, we need to sign it.
 This is done by generating